panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 ## 1. The scope

-When you define a variable, you want it accessible within some boundaries.
+When you define a variable, you want it to exist within some boundaries.
 E.g. a `result` variable makes sense to exist within a `calculate()` function, as an internal detail.
 Outside of the `calculate()`, the `result` variable is useless.

 The accessibility of variables is managed by *scope*.
 You are free to access the variable defined within its scope.
 But outside of that scope, the variable is inaccessible.

-In JavaScript, a scope is created by a function or code block.
+In JavaScript, a scope is created by a function or a code block.

 Let's see how the scope affects the availability of a variable `count`.
-This variable belongs to a scope created by the function `foo()`:
+This variable belongs to the scope created by function `foo()`:

 ```javascript{4,8}
 function foo() {